bhmanral/Full-Stack-QualityEngineering/README.md

 - Basic Testing terms
 - SDLC and SDLC models
 - STLC and its types
 - Selenium, Selenium Suite & some terms related to it
+- Levels of Testing
+- Core Java

 ## 📝 About the Notes
 - These notes are handwritten and converted to digital format.